jscheidtmann/solex/README.md

 Sanded collimator block and slit holder.
 Now they fit easily into each other.
 Mounted the slit on the holder and the holder in the collimator block.
 I first tried using washers, but that didn't work out well.
 I should have watched the video, where no washers are present.

 The tube for the camera still does not fit nicely into the thread of the helical focuser.
-After half an hour of trying to get the tube in, I printed [a centering piece](pics/centering_piece.dae) (click on raw to download) to contrain the axis and get it easier on the focuser ([STL is here](pics/centering_piece.stl), original is [here on onshape](https://cad.onshape.com/documents/316c2c867ffea37441e19b92/w/02e4e45af20289e9be0c906b/e/80cd2974380ce7f4b167423d) - you need an account).
+After half an hour of trying to get the tube in, I printed [a centering piece](pics/centering_piece.stl) (click to download STL) to contrain the axis and get it easier on the focuser ([3D model is here](pics/centering_piece.stl), original is [here on onshape](https://cad.onshape.com/documents/316c2c867ffea37441e19b92/w/02e4e45af20289e9be0c906b/e/80cd2974380ce7f4b167423d) - you need an account).

 ![Center piece usage](pics/centering_piece.jpg)